census-instrumentation/opencensus-website/content/quickstart/nodejs/metrics.md

 // The latency in milliseconds const mLatencyMs = stats.createMeasureDouble("repl/latency", MeasureUnit.MS, "The latency in milliseconds per REPL loop");

-// Counts the number of lines read in from standard input const mLinesIn = stats.createMeasureInt64("repl/lines_in", MeasureUnit.UNIT, "The number of lines read in");

 // Counts/groups the lengths of lines read in. const mLineLengths = stats.createMeasureInt64("repl/line_lengths", MeasureUnit.BYTE, "The distribution of line lengths");
 {{</highlight>}}